a24710/docker-symfony-elk-filebeats-stack/README.md

-# Symfony with ELK and fileBeats Stack
+# Symfony with ELK and Elastic FileBeats Stack

 **Prerequisites**: Make sure that docker and docker-compose are installed in your machine and available for your console